How Do You Know if It's Time to Change Majors?

 It's possible that your new major may not be offered at your current college, which will force you to transfer elsewhere.
 Think about whether or not you'll need to relocate, and take into consideration any commuting time to and from a potential new school.

 9. Do you feel confident in your professional prospects?

 Research what jobs are available for the new major you have in mind.
 Study the job trends and find out the employability rate after graduation.
 Learn what positions are available in the field of your choice and whether or not those positions are available in your current state of residence.
 You may need to consider relocating after graduation in order to land a good job relevant to your major.

 10. Do you feel prepared to make a change?

-Learn about how college majors are covered in the news media and whether you should believe the hype.
+Learn how college majors are covered in the news media and whether you should believe the hype.